 Leadership and Membership:

 The PSC chair is a representative of the signatory that is chairing the EC.
 When the PSC chair is not able to lead the meetings, they will designate another PSC member from their delegation to serve in the chair role.
 Each member of the PSC has an equal vote, though only one vote per signatory delegation is permitted for decision-making purposes and the voting member of the delegation must be identified before the beginning of each meeting.
-PSC members may designate a representative to act on their behalf as long as that representative has the authority to speak and make decisions on behalf of their signatory to ensure alignment of strategic, policy-driven prioritization and decision-making.
+All other delegation members of each Signatory are considered non-voting members.
+PSC voting members may designate a representative to act on their behalf as long as that representative has the authority to speak and make decisions on behalf of their signatory to ensure alignment of strategic, policy-driven prioritization and decision-making.
 Each jurisdictional EC member shall designate PSC members who are high-ranking officials, including members at the cabinet office, Secretary, Deputy, Director, or Commissioner level of environmental, natural resource, agriculture and other relevant agencies.
 Jurisdictions determine the size of their delegation and may add to or subtract from their delegation at any time.
 CBC membership consists of the Commission’s Executive Director.
 For the federal government, EPA’s Regional Administrator for the Mid-Atlantic Regional Office (or designee), will serve as the voting member.
-Other federal agency PSC members (or designees) may attend as non-voting members of the federal delegation to communicate relevant agency updates and provide technical expertise and other federal leadership support.
-Advisory Committee chairs, Goal Team co-chairs and Program Support group co-chairs are invited to attend and participate in meetings as non-voting members.
+Other federal agency PSC non-voting members (or designees) may attend as part of the federal delegation to communicate relevant agency perspectives and provide technical expertise and other federal leadership support.
+Advisory Committee chairs and GT co-chairs are invited to attend and participate in meetings as non-voting members.

-Members should represent their entity in partnership activities, including participating in committee actions and decisions (through their state or federal delegation), and engage in priority project identification, decision-making, and implementation.
-Members will provide a list of outcomes on a triennial basis that they commit to participate in and implement.
+All members should represent their entity in partnership activities, including participating in PSC discussions, engaging in priority project identification, and supporting implementation.
+Signatory delegations will provide a list of outcomes on a triennial basis that they commit to participate in and implement.

 Duration of Membership: